mandodariraju/cybersecurity-portfolio/Incident-Response/README.md

 # Incident Response

-This folder contains incident response investigations, security incident documentation, and analysis of cybersecurity events using industry-standard methodologies.
+This folder contains incident response investigations and security incident analysis activities based on real-world cybersecurity scenarios and industry best practices.

-Projects in this folder include:
+## Projects

 * **DoS-Incident-Report.md** – Analysis of a Denial-of-Service (DoS) attack using the NIST Cybersecurity Framework (CSF).
-* **Incident-Handler-Journal.md** – Incident documentation and investigation of a ransomware attack on a healthcare organization using the 5 W's methodology.
+* **Ransomware-Incident-Journal.md** – Documentation and investigation of a ransomware incident affecting a healthcare organization using the 5 W's incident analysis methodology.

 ## Skills Demonstrated